eiyouwangding/Python-Data-Structure/README.md

 # Python-Data-Structure

+I am taking 2019 Fall Semester Data Structres class in NYU Shanghai.
-This is my study note for data structures.
+This is my study notes for this class.